otaviolsantana/solvate/manual/2nd_MDRUN.md

         mdrun simbox.gro -npt -prs 1.0 -tmp 298.15 -tot 1.0

    In the equilibration steps, the trajectory is saved every 100 steps (in a `.trr` file), in order to save disk space.
-After achieving equilibration (which is evaluated based on the analysis of the properties obtained with the DATAS module; see next topic), production can proceed.
+To evaluate the balance, the properties obtained in the simulation with the DATAS module are analyzed using the following command:

+        datas simbox.log

+   After achieving equilibration, the production step can proceed.
 In this step, the trajectory is saved at each step of the simulation (in an .xtc file).
 Production is run with the following command:

         mdrun simbox.gro -prd -prs 1.0 -tmp 298.15 -tot 5.0